Artezaru/pyaescbc/docs/source/usage.rst

     string = "Hello, World!"
     byte_array = bytearray(string, 'utf-8')

-Similarly, afetr decrypting, you can convert the bytearray back to a string using the following code:
+Similarly, after decrypting, you can convert the bytearray back to a string using the following code:

 .. code-block:: python